riot-ci/RIOT/MAINTAINING.md

     Is the problem that the PR intends to solve clearly stated?
 2. Is the solution presented in the PR as simple as possible to satisfy the requirements, but no simpler?
-3. Is the PR functionally atomicm, does it address a single issue or should it be split into multiple individual PR's?
+3. Is the PR functionally atomic, does it address a single issue or should it be split into multiple individual PRs?
 4. Is the solution well designed on a high level?
 5. Do the concepts used by the PR make sense?
 6. Does the PR break with existing concepts?